 Pro Tip: Secure Domain Discounts for Multiple Years

-Some registrars like Domain.com allows you to pre-pay for multiple years upfront.
+Some registrars like Domain.com allow you to pre-pay for multiple years upfront.
 This is a great way to get the introductory discount offer for multiple years.

 Since you have to pay for domain renewals every year, pre-paying for multiple years can be a significant saving.
 Not to mention, it saves you from future price increases.

-But these hidden fees and domain cost explanation is primarily for new domains that are available to register.
+However, these hidden fees and domain cost explanations are primarily for new domains that are available to register.

 What about premium domains or domains that you buy from other people?
-Let’s take a look at the premium domain costs in details.
+Let’s take a look at the premium domain costs in detail.